bybrl/bybrl/README.md

 I'm your everyday local crackhead.
 I'm working on a password generator and a calculator.
 Pronouns🤓 Attack Helicopter/Them
-I currently am learning c++ and non-malicious malware, such as a Gdi trojan. ✌️
+I currently am learning C++ and am currently working on a game called JupyGon